Is Outlook HIPAA compliant? Yes, it can be. But setting it up correctly can be complicated.

 You'll see this message:

-When you send the message, your client will get an email with a link to your message in the private message center.
+When you send the message, your client will receive an email with a link to view it on a secure web page.

-Your message never actually leaves Microsoft 365, which is why it’s secure.
-If your client has a Microsoft account, they’ll securely receive and answer your email from their account just as they would any email.
+Your message never actually leaves Microsoft 365, which is why it's secure.
+If your client has a Microsoft account, they'll securely receive and reply to your email from their account, just as they would with any email.

 However, if they don't have a Microsoft account, they'll need to sign in with Google or with a one-time passcode.